Jack Johnson vs. James J. Jeffries: Riots and aftermath

 The outcome of the fight triggered race riots that evening—the Fourth of July—all across the United States, from Texas and Colorado to New York and Washington, D.C., Johnson's victory over Jeffries had dashed white dreams of finding a "great white hope" to defeat him.
 Many whites felt humiliated by the defeat of Jeffries.

 Blacks, on the other hand, were jubilant, and celebrated Johnson's great victory as a victory for racial advancement.
 Black poet William Waring Cuney later highlighted the black reaction to the fight in his poem "My Lord, What a Morning".

 Race riots erupted in New York, Baltimore, Pittsburgh, Philadelphia, New Orleans, Atlanta, St. Louis, Little Rock and Houston.
 In all, riots occurred in more than 25 states and 50 cities.
-At least 20 people were killed across the US from the riots, and hundreds more were injured.
+At least 20 people across the U.S. were killed in the riots, and hundreds more were injured.

 Film of the bout

-The Johnson–Jeffries Fight film, released the year of the fight, received more public attention in the United States than any other film to date and for the next five years, until the 1915 release of The Birth of a Nation.
-In the United States, many states and cities banned the exhibition of the Johnson–Jeffries film.
+Anticipation for the fight sparked motivation to film the event as it was thought to be a guaranteed money-maker.
+The fight's promoter, George "Tex" Rickard, (who also refereed the bout) sold exclusive film rights.
+The film was recorded by nine cameramen and is 100 minutes long.
+Jeffries–Johnson World's Championship Boxing Contest film, released the year of the fight, received more public attention in the United States than any other film to date and for the next five years, until the 1915 release of The Birth of a Nation.
+In the United States, many states and cities banned the exhibition of the film.
 The movement to censor Johnson's victory took over the country within three days after the fight.

-Two weeks after the match former President Theodore Roosevelt, an avid boxer and fan, wrote an article for The Outlook in which he supported banning not just moving pictures of boxing matches, but a complete ban on all prize fights in the US.
+Two weeks after the match former President Theodore Roosevelt, an avid boxer and fan, wrote an article for The Outlook in which he supported banning not just moving pictures of boxing matches, but a complete ban on all U.S. prize fights.
 He cited the "crookedness" and gambling that surrounded such contests and that moving pictures have "introduced a new method of money getting and of demoralization".
 The controversy surrounding the film directly motivated Congress to ban distribution of all prize-fight films across state lines in 1912; the ban was lifted in 1940.

 In 2005, the film of the Jeffries–Johnson "Fight of the Century" was entered into the United States National Film Registry as being worthy of preservation.